easierdata/EASIER-WEBSITE-V2/_drafts/example-draft.md

 When a piece of data is stored in a blockchain-managed, decentralized storage system such as [Filecoin](https://filecoin.io/ "Filecoin Homepage"), a cryptographic hash is generated that uniquely identifies the data.
 This hash is known as the [CID](https://docs.ipfs.tech/concepts/content-addressing/#what-is-a-cid "What is a CID IPFS Doc") (Content Identifier)

 Instead of folders and files, content is hierarchically organized through a [Merkle Dag](https://proto.school/merkle-dags "Protoschool Tutorial on Merkle Dags").
 For example, a Landsat scene might be represented this way with the top-level folder name acting as the root and each .TIF within the Landsat scene as a child node.
-Each node is uniquely identified by a CID starting with 'baf', which is how all V1 CIDs begin.
+Each node is uniquely identified by a CID starting with `baf`, which is how all V1 CIDs begin.
 ![A representation of a Landsat scene in a Merkle Dag.
 Three bands are shown as children of the root.](https://i.imgur.com/SewhZL9.png "Landsat 9 Example DAG")

 [Learn more about content-based addressing vs location-based addressing on ProtoSchool](https://proto.school/content-addressing/03 "Protoschool Doc on content addressing")